MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

 #### View the entity catalog

 - Select **Data** > **Tables**, and then select the entity catalog that was created.
 - Select **Advanced Find** and use the **Look for:** column.
-The catalog will include a prefix **Entity Catalog for** followed by the connection reference (example: Entity Catalog for Adventure Works DB).
+The catalog will include a prefix **Entity Catalog for** followed by the connection reference (example: Entity Catalog for Adventure Works).
 Find the entity catalog for your respective data connection and select **Results** to display all the external data source tables.

    :::image type="content" source="media/ve-advance-find-table-catalog.png" alt-text="Advanced find table catalog":::